Buyer’s Guide to Electric Random Orbital Sanders

 Some manufacturers combine the belt sander with a round disk sander to create a compact tabletop machine.
 You can adjust the belt sander vertically, horizontally and at various angles.
 This flexibility enables you to sand long, wide stock.
 The disc sander has a diameter of six to 10 inches and can sand square and curved surfaces.

-The Differences Between Different Type of Sanders
+The Differences Between Different Types of Sanders

 What Is the Difference Between Random Orbital and Dual Action Sanders?